THOMASELOVE/432-classes-2025/class15/README.md

 Yet the dichotomization into "significant" and "not significant" is taken as an imprimatur of authority on these characteristics....

-As Gelman and Stern (2006) famously observed, the difference between "significant" and "not significant" is not itself statistically significant.
+As [Gelman and Stern (2006) (pdf)](https://sites.stat.columbia.edu/gelman/research/published/signif4.pdf) famously observed, the difference between "significant" and "not significant" is not itself statistically significant.